 - Travel restrictions between the major cities within Bulgaria were lifted on 7th May 2020

-- Restaurants with outdoor terraces and gardens are allowed to receive customers albeit with larger spacing between tables and no more than 4 people or one family per table.
+- Restaurants have re-opened albeit with larger spacing between tables and no more than 4 people or one family per table.

 - As of Monday 18th May, malls and most other shops may open but some places such as entertainment and gaming halls, bars, indoor restaurants, fast food outlets, coffee shops, and indoor children’s and sports facilities will remain closed.
 The number of customers may be controlled and the wearing of masks is compulsory.